valedtz/woocommerce-limit-purchase/README.md

-# woocommerce-limit-purchase
+# Woocommerce Limit Purchase
-Woocommerce Limit Purchase
+Woocommerce Limit Purchase limits the purchase of single product or variation.

+##Installation